 Jeffrey has collaborated with Erickson Beamon on several New York Fashion Week shows, leading him to be hailed as "ethereal" by British journalist and Vogue editor-at-large Hamish Bowles, and has lent his voice to collaborations with visual artists including Joan Snyder, Leo Villareal, and Jennifer Wen Ma.
 As a collaborative composer, Jeffrey co-wrote and recorded a track with cellist Danny Bensi featured in the 2016 Netflix documentary Amanda Knox, and has worked on several arrangements of traditional British and Irish folk songs, which he often performs live.
 Among his many theatre credits are the role of Frederick in Gilbert and Sullivan’s The Pirates of Penzance (Theatre Royal, Bath, UK) and the Voice of Tiresias in Lives of Tiresias (Jefferson Market Playhouse, NYC).
 He can also be seen in the 2014 French- American film Love Is Strange, directed by Ira Sachs.

-As a recitalist, Jeffrey is known for his sensitive interpretation of arias and art songs by composers including Handel, Schubert, Britten, and Björk.
-He is also an acclaimed writer, and currently serves as the United States Correspondent for Australian classical and new music magazine CutCommon.
-Jeffrey holds a BA in music from Bath Spa University, and is currently based in Brooklyn, New York.
+Jeffrey serves as vocal faculty for the Music in the Alps Festival in Austria and as the United States Correspondent for Australian classical and new music magazine CutCommon.
+Jeffrey holds a BA in Music from Bath Spa University in the UK and is currently based in Brooklyn, NY.